All Episodes

 I was happy to do that for her.

-All you could see was her static reaction to um his win when Hillary conceded, and she was holding a women for Trump sign, and Jonathan, I was so happy.
+All you can see was her ecstatic reaction to his win when Hillary conceded.

-I think if I have ever done anything in my life that made me proud, aside from having a child that I absolutely adore, it would be that moment, knowing that she was able to experience that in person.
+I think if I have ever done anything in my life that made me proud, aside from having a child that I absolutely adore, it would be that moment knowing that she was able to experience that in person.

 Thank you.

-And there's a beautiful story there if you have a chance, and much of it's in her own words and and the rest is in mine.
+And much of it's in her own words, and the rest is in mine.

-But at Spectator.org, I have to do a search for Melissa Young.
+But at spectator.org, I have to do a search for Melissa Young.

 But Melissa, you know, is one of those Trump supporters that just never gave up.